 How can you use this chili?

 It’s a very versatile pepper.
 Anywhere you’d use bell pepper, the Mexibell can be a more than capable alternative.
 Its size, reasonably thick walls, and wide cavity make them excellent stuffing peppers.
 They are terrific grilled as a barbecue side, added in sauces and soups, or simply chopped fresh to add into salads for a little bolder experience.
 As the name more than hints, the Mexibell is a terrific pepper for Mexican cuisine.
 The simmering heat pairs very well with tacos, enchiladas, and other Mexican meals.

 Where can you buy Mexibell peppers?

 You can find these peppers at supermarkets at times, though they are far from commonly carried.
 You may want to call around or check a local farmer’s market or chili farm to see their availability.
-If you’re a gardener, growing Mexibell peppers is much like growing a bell (and the seeds are easy to pick up online), so consider them for your upcoming growing season.
+If you’re a gardener, growing Mexibell peppers is much like growing a bell, and the seeds are easy to pick up online (Amazon), so consider them for your upcoming growing season.